peterhinch/micropython-async/v3/README.md

  * [GPS driver](./docs/GPS.md) Includes various GPS utilities.
  * [HTU21D](./docs/HTU21D.md) Temperature and humidity sensor.
  * [I2C](./docs/I2C.md) Use Pyboard I2C slave mode to implement a UART-like asynchronous stream interface.
-Typical use: communication with ESP8266.
+Uses: communication with ESP8266, or (with coding) interface a Pyboard to I2C masters.
  * [NEC IR](./docs/NEC_IR.md) A receiver for signals from IR remote controls using the popular NEC protocol.

-# 2 V3 Overview
+# 2. V3 Overview

 These notes are intended for users familiar with `asyncio` under CPython.